Bus and tram in Florence: how to use public transport

 There are over 30 bus lines, which connect the historic center to the outlying neighborhoods.
 Unfortunately they are often late, crowded and definitely not enough to meet the needs of locals and tourists.
 Especially in summer, when the bus frequency is reduced.

 “Regular” buses cannot ride through the historic center because they are too big for the narrow alleys of Florence.
-But many lines pass very close to it, making stops in Piazza San Marco (near the Accademia Gallery Museum), via de’ Pucci (near the cathedral) or in via de’ Benci (near the Uffizi Gallery and the church of Santa Croce).
+But many lines pass very close to it, making stops in Piazza San Marco (near the Accademia Gallery Museum), via de’ Pucci (near the Duomo) or in via de’ Benci (near the Uffizi Gallery and the church of Santa Croce).
+By the way, if you are planning to visit these places, also read my tips for visiting the Uffizi gallery and the ones about how to visit the Accademia Gallery of Florence.

 There are also three lines of electric mini-buses that ride through the historic center and the Oltrarno district: they are lines C1, C2 and C3.
 The “regular” buses, on the other hand, have lines named with numbers only, no letters.